Viem Nuou 750x465

 • Regular dental scaling

-1. Our websites and newsletters are not intended to replace the services of a doctor and do not constitute a doctor-patient relationship.
-They are for informational purposes and are not a substitute for professional advice.
-Please do not use the information herein to diagnose or treat any condition
+1. Our websites and newsletters are not intended to replace the services of a physician and do not constitute a doctor-patient relationship.
+They are for informational purposes only and are not a substitute for professional advice.
+Please do not use the information

-2. The Vietnamese version is the main version and has reference value.
-We have tried to make the other versions (English, Japanese, Korean) as good as possible.
-Despite these efforts, errors persist, particularly regarding foreign languages.
-We hope our readers will notify us of these errors via the contact form or at [email protected].
+2. The Vietnamese version is the main version, which has reference value.
+We have tried our best to make the other versions (English, Japanese, Korean) as good as possible.
+However, there are still errors, especially in foreign languages.
+We hope that readers will inform us of such errors via the contact form or at [email protected] .
 We thank you for your valuable help.